DanielLecorchick/College-Football-Picks/README.md

 - [Creators Contributions](#creators-contributions)

 # What is College Football Picks?
-College Football Picks is an ejs-based web application that allows users to compete against their friends to score points by betting on the outcome of college football games.
+College Football Picks is an ejs-based web application utilizing Express.js that allows users to compete against their friends to score points by correctly predicting the outcome of specific College football games, or by gambling their previously earned points in the casino.
+It is intended to be used in a somewhat similar vein to fantasy football, fostering friendly competition over the subject matter of College football games.
-The picks tab allows users to score points for correctly predicting the outcome of specific games.
 Currently, the games that are included are the following:

 - All regular season games with a top 25 team
 - All Bowl games